• Skip to primary navigation

 • More Smoothie Recipes You'll Love

-• Pineapple Raspberry Smoothie
+• Raspberry Pineapple Smoothie

 Check out my Peachy Berry Smoothie and my Coconut Berry Smoothie for more fruit smoothie recipes.

-This pineapple raspberry smoothie is a delicious and refreshing drink that combines the tropical flavor of pineapple with the sweet and tangy taste of raspberries.
+This raspberry pineapple smoothie is a delicious and refreshing drink that combines the tropical flavor of pineapple with the sweet and tangy taste of raspberries.
 This smoothie is not only a delicious treat, but it also has numerous health benefits.

 The smoothie consists of two layers: the bottom layer is made with frozen raspberries, banana, hemp seeds, and coconut water, while the top layer is a combination of frozen pineapple, mango, banana, hemp seeds, ground flax seeds, and coconut water.